Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

 \subsubsection{Statistical Accuracy}

-In order to assess the statistical accuracy of all models, we adopt the two loss functions that produce the consistent ranking (\cite{patton2011volatility}, \cite{laurent2013loss}), i.e., the Euclidean distance (ED) and squared Frobenius norm (FN).\\ The first is based on the \(\vech(\cdot)\)\footnote{The operator that stacks the lower triangular part of a symmetric \(N\times N\) matrix argument into a \(N(N+1)/2 \times 1\) vector.} transformation of the forecast error matrix, where the prediction errors on variances and covariances are equally weighted:
+In order to assess the statistical accuracy of all models, we adopt the two loss functions that produce the consistent ranking (\cite{laurent2013loss}, \cite{patton2011volatility}), i.e., the Euclidean distance (ED) and squared Frobenius norm (FN).

+The first is based on the \(\vech(\cdot)\)\footnote{The operator that stacks the lower triangular part of a symmetric \(N\times N\) matrix argument into a \(N(N+1)/2 \times 1\) vector.} transformation of the forecast error matrix, where the prediction errors on variances and covariances are equally weighted, i.e.,

 where \(\hat{H}_{t+1}\) is the conditional forecast of the covariances of \(r_{t+1}\), \(C_{t+1}\) is a proxy for the unobserved covariance matrix at time \(t + 1\), and \(\Iden_{N*}\) is the identity matrix of order \(N(N+1)/2\).
-Indeed, the natural proxy for latent covariances is given by \(r_{t}r'_{t}\), although others, such as the RC, can be used.\footnote{The adoption of \(r_{t}r'_{t}\) appears more suitable when forecasting the covariances over the entire month.}\\ The second loss function is the matrix equivalent of the MSE loss function, where the weights on the covariance forecast errors are doubled compared to the ones on variances:
+Indeed, the natural proxy for latent covariances is given by the RC.\footnote{Conversely, the adoption of \(r_{t}r'_{t}\) appears more suitable when forecasting monthly covariances.}